flozz/stone.js/README.md

 ### Stone.updateDomTranslation

-Actualize the DOM translation if DOM scan enabled width `Stone.enableDomScan` (re-scan and re-translate all strings).
+Updates the DOM translation if DOM scan was enabled with `Stone.enableDomScan` (re-scan and re-translate all strings).

     Stone.updateDomTranslation();